the female fertility check up

 “Can the problems get worse (progressive) as I age?”

-To give you some reference in answering these questions, we’ve arranged the major fertility tests in a rank order from the potentially most impactful to potentially least impactful information regarding your future fertility.
+To give you some reference in answering these questions, we’ve ranked the major fertility testing options from the potentially most impactful to potentially least impactful information regarding your future fertility.
 We’ve qualified information based upon the power (P) of the problem, the occurrence (O) of the problem and the progression (P) of the problem.
 We call this your POP score and have ranked problems on a 1-9 scale: the higher the POP score, the more serious the problem

 Test focus